 So now, we can use one SEO plugin to have all those functionalities.
 They added even more features like readability score, internal link suggestions in the premium version.

 One can say Yoast as a plugin is definitely ten times better than any other plugin for SEO in WordPress now.

-The ideal way to offer a free plugin and keep adding more to the core functionality.
-Once it becomes a must use, provide more with the premium features.
+The ideal way is to offer a free plugin and keep adding more to the core functionality.
+Once it becomes a must-use, provide more with the premium features.

 You will find a similar story for any WordPress freemium plugin.

 With freemium, the plugin has to have some popularity to make a significant number of sales of the paid version.
 The other way to make money developing plugin is to offer a premium plugin directly.